SohailAhmed1299/Power-BI/README.md

- # Project 1: Power-BI on Sales Super store
+ # Project 1: Power-BI on Sales SuperMarket

   * I collected sales data from Kaggle.
   * Imported the data into Power BI and started cleaning it, removing duplicates and fixing errors.